 - Presentation Format: (see descriptions above)

-- Poster Presentation (15 minute plus 15 minute Q & A session)
+- Poster Presentation (60 minute Q & A session)

-- Live-Roundtable Discussion (15 minute presentation with 45 interactive discussion)
+- Roundtable Discussion (15 minute presentation with 45 interactive discussion)

 - Presenter Biographical Information (this will not be shared during the review process).
 For each presenter, please include: